tomeryeh/demo/chooseyourday/tutorial.md

 ]};
 ```
 <!--Please check that on line 362 I did not erase some tags-->
-2. call the ``subscribe`` function of Kuzzle API and update the participants list when we are notified for changes:
+2. call the ``subscribe`` function of Kuzzle API and update the participants list when we are notified of changes:
 ```javascript
 $scope.roomId = kuzzle.subscribe(kuzzleChannel, terms, function (error, response) {
     (...)